LAST WILL AND TESTAMENT

 8.

 I grant my Executor full authority to access, manage, preserve, transfer, distribute, and if appropriate delete all of my digital assets, including but not limited to: email accounts, social media profiles and accounts, digital photographs and files, domain names, websites, online banking and financial accounts, investment accounts, cryptocurrency and digital wallets (including any private keys and seed phrases), cloud storage services, subscription services, and any other electronically stored information.
 My Executor shall have the authority to obtain any passwords, PINs, encryption keys, or access credentials necessary to administer my digital estate, whether from a digital legacy service, a password manager, or other means.
-Where a platform's terms of service do not permit transfer, my Executor shall exercise their best discretion.
+The Executor shall handle any personal information of mine or third parties in accordance with the Privacy Act 1988 (Cth).
+Where a platform's terms of service do not permit transfer, my Executor shall exercise their best discretion to preserve memorial value or capital value.
+Cryptocurrency forming part of my estate is recognised as property under Australian law (per Re Estate of Cassettari and CGT Determination TD 2014/26) and shall be administered accordingly.

 PAYMENT OF DEBTS AND TAXES